 Coldfoot is simply a trucker ‘town’/stop on the Dalton Highway at mile marker 175, and it’s the only one you’ll find north of the Arctic Circle.
 You can get to Coldfoot by car, van, or flight.
 I actually took a van tour up to Coldfoot and then flew back to Fairbanks – only 260 miles to the South.

 Spend a day driving further up the Dalton Highway to the Atigun Pass and take a walk on the High Arctic Tundra.
-Then spend your evening at the 24 hour truck stop soaking up, it’s bottomless free coffee, the unique atmosphere, strike up a conversation with a pipeline worker, and if you are really brave, check out the Trucker Corner.
+Then spend your evening at the 24-hour truck stop soaking up, its bottomless free coffee, and the unique atmosphere, strike up a conversation with a pipeline worker, and if you are really brave, check out the Trucker Corner.

 Pick one, or all four of these small towns to visit in Alaska.
-If you get to any of these towns, don’t expect to see crowds of tourists or any cruise ships.
-However you should expect to really experience the people and landscapes of Alaska.
+If you get to any of these towns, don’t expect to see crowds of tourists or cruise ships.
+However, you should expect to really experience the people and landscapes of Alaska.
 These small towns were my favorite part of my trip and I’d love to go back and spend more time in all of them.

 I was a guest of Alaska Tourism on this trip, however all opinions expressed here are my own.